Textualize/textual/docs/css_types/color.md

 ### Hex RGBA value

-This is the same as the [hex RGB value](#hex-rgb-value), but with an extra channel for the alpha component (that sets transparency).
+This is the same as the [hex RGB value](#hex-rgb-value), but with an extra channel for the alpha component (that sets opacity).

- - If 8 digits are used, the format is `#RRGGBBAA`, equivalent to the format `#RRGGBB` with two extra digits for transparency.
+ - If 8 digits are used, the format is `#RRGGBBAA`, equivalent to the format `#RRGGBB` with two extra digits for opacity.
- - If 4 digits are used, the format is `#RGBA`, equivalent to the format `#RGB` with an extra digit for transparency.
+ - If 4 digits are used, the format is `#RGBA`, equivalent to the format `#RGB` with an extra digit for opacity.

 ### `rgb` description